From a slow analysis script to a fast and structured program in R workshop

-Join our workshop on Introduction to mixed frequency data models in R, which is a part of our workshops for Ukraine series!
+Join our workshop titled From a slow analysis script to a fast and structured program in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: